Jennifer Bartlett: Honors and collections

 Bartlett was a recipient of the 2019 Francis J. Greenburger Award.
 Bartlett received the American Academy and Institute of Arts and Letters Award in 1983 and the American Institute of Architects Award in 1986.
 She was elected into the National Academy of Design in 1990 and became a full member in 1994.

-Bartlett's work is in the collections of the Metropolitan Museum of Art (New York), the Museum of Modern Art (New York), the Guggenheim Museum (New York), the Whitney Museum of American Art (New York), the National Gallery of Art (Washington, D.C.), the Tate Gallery (London), and other institutions.
+Bartlett's work is in the collections of the Metropolitan Museum of Art (New York), the Museum of Modern Art (New York), the Guggenheim Museum (New York), the Whitney Museum of American Art (New York), the National Gallery of Art (Washington, D.C.), the Tate Gallery (London), Benesse Museum (Naoshima) and other institutions.

 Her image is included in the iconic 1972 poster Some Living American Women Artists by Mary Beth Edelson.